 fuels.
 But is the issue really so black and white?
 All of us rely on

-transportation and home heating: fossil fuels still provide about 80
+transportation and home heating: fossil fuels still provide over 80

 sustainably and walk or cycle wherever you go, you still buy shoes,

 clothes, TVs, toys, and all manner of gadgets made in